RangeSAM: On the Potential of Visual Foundation Models for Range-View represented LiDAR segmentation: Dataset and implementation details

 \subsection{Data Augmentations:}

-Comprising global rotation, coordinate perturbation (jittering), geometric transformations (flipping), and random point elimination were employed to improve model generalization capabilities and enhance robustness to input variations we employ these with a probability of 1.0.
-Further we utilize the \cite{RangeFormer} introduced range-view-specific augmentation techniques that generate pseudo-images for direct application of mixing, union, shifting, and copy-paste operations with a probability to happen $[0.9, 0.1, 0.9, 1.0]$.
+We applied standard augmentations including global rotation, coordinate jittering, flipping, and random point elimination (all with probability 1.0), along with range-view-specific augmentations from \cite{RangeFormer}, mixing, union, shifting, and copy-paste with probabilities [0.9, 0.1, 0.9, 1.0], respectively.